Skip to main content

 CONFIDENTIALITY STATEMENT

-All documentation provided will be strictly confidential.
+All documentation provided to the College by students will be strictly confidential.
 No information, except as provided by law, will be released to anyone, including parents, without the student’s written consent.
-See the sections Release of Information ( https://www.vgcc.edu/catalog/admissions-registration-records/#release ) and FERPA ( https://www.vgcc.edu/catalog/admissions-registration-records/#ferpa ), for additional information.
+See the sections Release of Information (VGCC Catalog Online – Release of Information Section) and FERPA (VGCC Catalog Online – FERPA Section), for additional information.

 To Top of Page